 An optional extra is available to extend a further day to walk out to the magnificent beaches at Sandwood Bay on the dramatic Atlantic coastline.
 The walk from Kinlochbervie past the hamlets of Blairmaore, Batrick and Shegra is rewarded by your arrival at one of the most beautiful beaches in Britain.
 Spend time exploring the mile of golden sand and dunes, with rocky cliffs and a giant sea stack to complete the dramatic scene.

-Overall, although the distances on this trek are not overly long and the height gain is moderate, the route should only be considered by reasonably experienced walkers with good map and compass reading abilities due to the lack of waymarking and the trails that are indistinct at times.
+Caution – overall, although the distances on this trek are not overly long and the height gain is moderate, the route should only be considered by reasonably experienced walkers with good map and compass reading abilities due to the lack of way-marking and the trails that are indistinct at times.
+This information is especially important if walking alone.

 The North Highland Way begins at Thurso, the most northerly town on the British mainland, located at the end of the A9, the main transport route through Scotland and approximately 300 miles from the main industrial area of Central Scotland and the cities of Glasgow and Edinburgh.
 It is also the birthplace of Sir William Alexander Smith (1854 – 1914), the founder of the Boys’ Brigade, who was born in Pennyland House, now a Guest House used by EasyWays on the walk.